alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 This already involves one level of inference, as papers may be cited for reasons other than acknowledging influence (e.g. as part of a refutation, or to acknowledge an unused line of enquiry).
-One may then infer from the impact of the paper something about the impact of each of the authors, the institutions at which they are based, the project of which the paper is an output, and the body that funded the research;
+Building on that, one may infer from the impact of the paper something about the impact of each of the authors, the institutions at which they are based, the project of which the paper is an output, and the body that funded the research;
-but the further removed one gets from the paper, the more one has to take that impact in aggregate in order to draw conclusions about the impact of the entity relative to its peers, and the more cautious one must be.
+but the further removed one gets from the paper, the more cautious one must be.

+At these higher levels of inference, one is typically interested less in individual statistics and more in trends arising from aggregate data.
-One measure that does this is the *h*-index, a measure of researcher impact and productivity derived from the citation counts of papers [@hirsch2005iqi].
+The *h*-index, for example, is a measure of researcher impact and productivity derived from the citation counts of papers [@hirsch2005iqi].
 Researchers have an index *h* if exactly *h* of their published papers have been cited *h* or more times.
 This way of aggregating the citation counts means that researchers have to produce highly cited papers in quantity in order to score highly;
 a large quantity of poorly cited papers or a one-off influential paper are not enough.